pubcore/generator-selfsigned-tls/README.md

 * nodejs and npm in lates versions are installed

 #### Description
 If the working directory is empty, a root certificate will be generated.
 If root cert. (rootCA.pem and rootCA.key) already exists, it will be reused for other domains.
 Fore each domain a subfolder will be created containing domain specific config, key and cert files.

+If called again for a given domain, only the server certificate will be created (==updated).

 #### Example
 On shell, create a directory, change into and execute and define some domain: